DIGVI962/Bigram_language_Model/README.md

-# LLM_from_Scratch
+# Bigram_Language_Model
-Creating and training my own personal LLM.
+Creating and training a Bigram Language Model.